Slow Burning Tobacco & Cigars

 Benefits of a Cool-Smoking Experience

-- Flavor Clarity: Lower temperatures allow you to taste the subtle notes of chocolate, nuts, hay, or fruit inherent in the tobacco.
+- Flavor Clarity: Lower temperatures allow you to taste subtle notes of chocolate, nuts, or fruit.

-- Reduced Tongue Bite: Fast-burning tobaccos, especially those high in sugar, can cause physical discomfort.
-Slow burning tobacco blends are much gentler on the palate.
+- Reduced Tongue Bite: Slow burning tobacco blends are much gentler on the palate.

-- Value: Simply put, a slow burning tobacco product provides more minutes of enjoyment per gram or per cigar, making it a more economical choice for the frequent smoker.
+- Value: A slow burning tobacco product provides more minutes of enjoyment per gram.

 How to Maintain a Slow Burn